bwhmather/python-validation/README.rst

   There is no requirement for machine readable information.

-- This restriction, along with the restriction on exception types, makes it easy to add context information to exceptions thrown from within the data- structure validation functions.
+- This restriction, along with the restriction on exception types, makes it easy to add context information to exceptions thrown from within the data-structure validation functions.

 There is also the simple reason that the standard library documentation demands it.